How did you meet?

 What was the best part of wedding planning?

-Was there any spot-on advice you received prior to the wedding?
+Was there any spot-on advice you received prior to the big day, either in terms of the wedding or lasting relationship?

 Were there any conflicts between the two of you or your families in the planning process?
 Did either of you have to make any sacrifices?